microsoft/FLAML/README.md

 learning and AI operations, including selection of models, hyperparameters, and other tunable choices of an application (e.g., inference hyperparameters for foundation models, configurations in MLOps/LMOps workflows, pipelines, mathematical/statistical models, algorithms, computing experiments, software configurations).

 * For foundation models like the GPT models, it automates the experimentation and optimization of their performance to maximize the effectiveness for applications and minimize the inference cost.
-FLAML enables users to build and use intelligent adaptive AI agents with minimal effort.
+FLAML enables users to build and use adaptive AI agents with minimal effort.
 * For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
 It is easy to customize or extend.
 Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., search space and metric), or full customization (arbitrary training/inference/evaluation code).
 * It supports fast and economical automatic tuning, capable of handling complex constraints/guidance/early stopping.
 FLAML is powered by a [cost-effective hyperparameter optimization](https://microsoft.github.io/FLAML/docs/Use-Cases/Tune-User-Defined-Function/#hyperparameter-optimization-algorithm)